Musthakh-Ahammed/problem-solving-playbook/sql/README.md

   Identifying consecutive revenue decline streaks per product by detecting strict day-over-day decreases and aggregating streak-level impact using T-SQL window functions.

 - 📂 **[First-Time vs Returning Customers (Monthly)](./first-time-vs-returning-customers-monthly)**
-  Identifying consecutive revenue decline streaks per product by detecting strict day-over-day decreases and aggregating streak-level impact using T-SQL window functions.
+  Classifying customers as first-time or returning each month by identifying their first order month and aggregating customer counts at a monthly level using T-SQL.

 ---